 - Phone call logs

-- iPhone web history, search history & bookmarks
+- Web history, search history & bookmarks

 - Contact address book

 You are required to enter your credit card information when starting the free trial.
-You will automatically be billed the monthly charge for the service (currently $14.95/month) UNLESS you at least 24 hours before the end of the free trial period.
+You will automatically be billed the monthly charge for the service (currently $14.95/month) unless you cancel at least 24 hours before the end of the free trial period.
 If you like the service you can add additional devices to monitor included in the monthly rate.
 Fifteen dollars seems steep to me but if I had 3 kids, I might think it’s a bargain.

 Bonus: When I clicked on the link to cancel after 6 days, they automatically gave me a few more days.